opensourcepos/opensourcepos/.github/ISSUE_TEMPLATE.md

 - [ ] PHP version is at least 5.5 and not 7.x
 - [ ] Know the version of OSPOS and git commit hash (check the footer of your OSPOS) and will add to my issue report
 - [ ] Know the name and version of OS, Web server and MySQL and will add to my issue report

+IMPORTANT: If you remove the template when submitting an issue your issue will be closed.

 ### Installation information